-2.2.4 Waterbury Projects (South and East)
+2.2.4 Waterbury South

-The projects are located in the northeastern Athabasca Basin in Saskatchewan and consists of two claims that lie 10 and 30 kilometres from the Cigar Lake mine site.
+The project is located in the northeastern Athabasca Basin in Saskatchewan and consists of one claim that lies 10 kilometres from the Cigar Lake mine site.
 The project area was explored historically by Saskatchewan Mining Development Corporation ("SMDC'), Noranda, COGEMA, and Cameco who performed a variety of geochemical surveys, airborne and ground based geophysical surveys.
 In the 1980's, Noranda exploration completed a drill fence on the south project, identifying basement-hosted uranium mineralization, assaying 0.12% U3O8 over 0.1 metres from 283 metres.
 In the early 2000's, Cameco completed an EM survey and three drill holes on the south project.
 SOD-253, was abandoned before reaching the unconformity but intersected pervasively bleached sandstone with weak sooty pyrite.
 On the Waterbury South claim, CanAlaska has completed a GEOTEM and airborne magnetic survey.
-In addition, a DC Resistivity Survey was completed on the project that has identified sandstone resistivity low breaches, a typical response for post-Athabasca structure and alteration on other projects in the area.
+In addition, a DC

+Resistivity Survey was completed on the project that has identified sandstone resistivity low breaches, a typical response for post-Athabasca structure and alteration on other projects in the area.